getsentry/sentry.engineering/data/blog/3m-dollar-dropdown.md

 # The Project

 Almost 2 years ago, Sentry embarked on a project to bring true data residency to our customers.
+We decided to do it the hard way.

 We’ve been fully compliant with GDPR through data processor contracts, but we wanted to side-step the lawyers and enable customers to truly host their data in the EU.
 Many Sentry users, big and small, have been self-hosting Sentry because we were unable to provide in-jurisdiction data storage for them.

-Superficially, this is as simple as adding a dropdown to our organization creation flow.
+Superficially, supporting the EU is as simple as adding a dropdown to our organization creation flow.
 We did in fact do that, but there is a mountain of work that happened behind the scenes that we want to share!

 This is the $3M dropdown in the Sentry organization creation flow that sets where your customer data is stored: